- Part Number:1954

 Approved State standards.
-The State must have standards promulgated under State law which standards are the same as Federal standards; have been found to be at least as effective as the comparable Federal standards; or have been reviewed by the Assistant Regional Director under the delegation of authority in 29 CFR 1953.4 and found to provide overall protection equal to comparable Federal standards.
+The State must have standards promulgated under State law which are identical to Federal standards; or have been found to be at least as effective as the comparable Federal standards; or have been reviewed by OSHA and found to provide overall protection equal to comparable Federal standards.
 Review of the effectiveness of State standards and their enforcement will be a continuing function of the evaluation process.
 Where State standards in an issue have not been promulgated by the State or have been promulgated and found not to provide overall protection equal to comparable Federal standards, the State will not be considered operational as to those issues.

 Personnel.
 The State must have a sufficient number of qualified personnel who are enforcing the standards in accordance with the State's enabling legislation.
 Where a State lacks the qualified personnel to enforce in a particular issue; e.g., Occupational Health, the State will not be considered operational as to that issue even though it has enabling legislation and standards.